MohammedAbdullah01/My-Library-CPP/README.md

 - **clsUtil**: Contains a variety of utility functions for mathematical operations, data handling, and encryption.

+- **clsInputRead**: Provides methods for reading user input in various formats.

+- **clsInputValidate**: Provides methods for validating different types of user input.

 These classes are designed to be used independently or together, providing a robust and versatile toolkit for developers.

 ## Usage